funai/deltaview/README.md

 1. **Resize large images**: Scale down for faster processing when pixel-perfect accuracy isn't needed
 2. **PNG output**: Use PNG for diff images to preserve all visual information

-## Contributing

-This tool combines computer vision techniques with Git's proven diff algorithms specifically to solve the webpage screenshot diffing problem.
-Contributions welcome for:

-- Performance optimizations
-- Output format options
-- Integration with other diff tools

 ## License